MyGet/MyGetDocs/site/Docs/Reference/SymbolSource.markdown

 With [NuGet.org](http://www.nuget.org), the NuGet client automatically recognizes symbols packages and pushes them to the default SymbolSource feed.
 MyGet uses a different feed on SymbolSource, making it possible to securely host your symbols packages.
 This does imply that pushing symbols to the MyGet symbol server consists of two steps instead of one.

-The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed, including symbols, would be issuing the following two commands from the console:
+The publish workflow to publish the SamplePackage.1.0.0.nupkg to a MyGet feed, including symbols, would be issuing the following two commands from the console (replace the GUID with your MyGet API key):

 	nuget push SamplePackage.1.0.0.nupkg 00000000-0000-0000-0000-00000000000 -Source http://www.myget.org/F/somefeed/api/v1
 	nuget push SamplePackage.1.0.0.Symbols.nupkg 00000000-0000-0000-0000-00000000000 -Source http://nuget.gw.SymbolSource.org/MyGet/somefeed